MoserMichael/python-obj-system/python-obj-system.md

 # The base class.
 All python3 classes have the base class of type object.
-# the long form is therefore
+# The long form is therefore
 #   class Base(object):
-# but pylint will tell you that this long form is redundant
+# However pylint will tell you, that this long form is redundant

 class Base:

-    # class variables are shared between all instances of the class Base, and declared like this:
+    # Class variables are shared between all instances of the class Base, and declared like this:
     base_clas_var = "Base"

-    # the object constructor/init method, Note the first 'self' argument, which is the object instance.
+    # The object constructor/init method, Note the first 'self' argument, which refers to the object instance.
     def __init__(self):
         print("calling Base.__init__")
-        # object variables are specific to a given instance of Base
+        # Object variables are specific to a given instance of Base
-        # each object has a builtin hash member: __dict__ this one lists all object members (including those added by the base class __init__ method)
+        # Each object has a builtin hash member: __dict__ this one lists all object members (including those added by the base class __init__ method)
         self.obj_var_base = 10

-    # an object method - needs to access the object instance, which is passed as first 'self' argument.
+    # An object method - needs to access the object instance, which is passed as first 'self' argument.
     def show_base(self):
         print_md("obj_var_base: ", self.obj_var_base)

-    # a class method/static method is called without an object instance.
+    # A class method/static method is called without an object instance.
     @staticmethod
     def make_base():
         return Base()